ngonthier/Mi_max/README.md

   cd ../
   ```

-This code have been tested on Ubuntu 18.04 and 16.04 with python 3.6 .
+This code have been tested on Ubuntu 18.04 and 16.04 with python 3.6 and Tensorflow 1.8 .

 ### Download the pre-trained models
 You cannot download the pre-trained models through the link and saved same to the model folder :